blink1073/specifications/source/load-balancers/load-balancers.rst

 If a URI is provided with the ``mongodb+srv`` scheme, the driver MUST first do the SRV and TXT lookup and then perform the validation.
-For drivers that do SRV lookup asynchrounously this may result in a ``MongoClient`` being instantiated but erroring later during operation execution.
+For drivers that do SRV lookup asynchronously this may result in a ``MongoClient`` being instantiated but erroring later during operation execution.